haleybristol/bddPingPong/README.md

 # _Ping Pong_

-#### _This is an interactive webpage that asks the user to type in a number and then you play a game!, January 22, 2016_
+#### _This is an interactive webpage that asks the user to type in a number and then you play a game!
+January 22, 2016_

 #### By _**Haley Bristol**_